Sex Offender Registration

 Failure to Register: Willful failure to register as a sex offender after conviction of a qualifying PC 290 crime is a misdemeanor or a felony.
 (PC 290(g)(2)) depending on whether the underlying PC 290 conviction involved a misdemeanor or a felony.

-Note: Willful failure to register as a sex offender is a crimes, not just a violation of probation.
+Note: Willful failure to register as a sex offender is a crime, not just a violation of probation.
 This means that even if a defendant is finished with any parole or probation requirements for the crime in which he or she was made to register he or she may still be in violation of a new crime (See Failure to Register Per PC 290).

-Length of Registration: New California law provides for a three tiered system of sex offender registration.
+Length of Registration: New California law provides for a three-tiered system of sex offender registration.
 Under the new law, some PC 290 registrants may petition the court for removal of the duty to register as a sex offender if the defendant’s conviction falls within a certain “tier.”
-Some registrant will not be allowed to petition the court for removal from the duty to register as sex offender because of the seriousness of his or her particular sex crimes conviction.
+Some registrants will not be allowed to petition the court for removal from the duty to register as sex offender because of the seriousness of his or her particular sex crimes conviction.
 In addition, by receiving a Certificate of Rehabilitation, which is a certified court document stating that a person is sufficiently rehabilitated, some persons will be relieved of his or her duty to register (see Certificate of Rehabilitation).
 Also, some sex offender registrants may have his or her information removed from the Megan’s law sex offender website (PC 290.046).

 Note: An expungement of a PC 290 conviction does not relieve a person from the duty to register as a sex offender (PC 1203.4).
 Also, a juvenile’s criminal conviction for certain sex offenses, which is later sealed, does not relieve the defendant from the duty to register as a sex offender.
 In fact, many sex crimes are not eligible for expungement (PC 290.1).